NGI The Weekly Gas Market Report

 Looking to increase system reliability of the eastern United States, Hardy Storage Co.
-LLC said Monday natural gas is now being stored in the nation's newest storage field.
-The company began accepting nominations for injections this week at the new facility in Hardy and Hampshire Counties, WV.
+LLC said last week that natural gas is now being stored in the nation’s newest storage field.
+The company began accepting nominations for injections last week at the new facility in Hardy and Hampshire Counties, WV.

-Hardy Storage received a certificate in 2005 from the Federal Energy Regulatory Commission to convert a former natural gas production field into underground storage to serve the growing U.S. demand for storage.
+Hardy Storage received a certificate in 2005 from the Federal Energy Regulatory Commission to convert a former natural gas production field into underground storage to serve the growing U.S. demand for storage (see NGI, Nov.
+7, 2005).
 The project is a joint venture of subsidiaries of Columbia Gas Transmission Corp. and Piedmont Natural Gas Co.
 Inc. Columbia Gas Transmission, a unit of NiSource Inc., is operator of Hardy Storage.

 “Piedmont will benefit from Hardy Storage both as a customer and an investor,” said Piedmont CEO Tom Skains.
 “Hardy adds a cost-effective and diverse underground storage asset to our supply portfolio, and will yield favorable returns to our shareholders as part of our growing list of strategic industry-related joint ventures.”